-SECTION 5: TRANSITIONING FROM AN EMPTY HOPPER TO A HOPPER WITH MATERIAL
+SECTION 5: TRANSITIONING FROM AN EMPTY HOPPER TO A HOPPER WITH MATERIAL by keeping the pressure drop to a minimum during hopper transfer.

 When a hopper is empty, the line gauge, followed closely by the tank gauge, will begin to drop (see Figure 7).
 When the tank pressure, normally about 10 psi, drops to about 7 - 8 psi: